 Appropriate Vaccine Usage

-This is a measure of the percent of long-term patients who were administered the flu and pneumonia vaccines.
-Respiratory viruses can be fatal for seniors, making these vaccines critical to patient well-being.
+This metric is a measure of the percentage of long-term stay patients who have received the pneumonia and flu vaccines.
+Respiratory viruses can be fatal for seniors, making these types of vaccines critical to patient safety.

 Residents Maintain Autonomy